 Juvenile Justice Center residents participated in a book club through the Daniel Boone Library.
 As part of the book club, residents were provided pre-selected books to read that were geared toward issues that are challenging to adolescents in today's world.
 The residents are allowed to keep the books.
 During book club, residents read excerpts from their book and engaged in group discussions surrounding certain discussion points.
-In 2017, over 18 hours of book club were provided to kids.
-In addition, the library received a grant that has provided the Juvenile Justice Center with Kindles containing pre-loaded books for use by residents.
+In 2018, over 15 hours of book club were provided to kids.
 During each visit, the library also gives each participant a book to take with them when they leave the facility.